Introduction

 Breath Awareness

-Slow, nasal breath from the diaphragm to expand the chest could be the very key to your health, energy, and vitality.
+Slow, nasal breath from the diaphragm to expand the belly and chest could be the very key to your health, energy, and vitality.
 Becoming aware is the first step in this journey to feel wellness.
 Surprisingly, it is the exhaling of carbon dioxide properly that leads to health, vitality, and wellness.

 What is Breath Awareness?